Code-Institute-Submissions/sixnationsrugbyquiz/README.md

 -----
 ## Testing

-### Local Testing

 ### User Testing

-The website was sent to a group of approximately 15 people of all different ages.
-My children 6 and 8 also tested the game and could manage functionality well and really enjoyed it.
-Other users found the game easy to work through but found it hard to win in under 8 flips.
-I didn't change the flip lives because of this as all users kept going back to the game to try to win!
-Some in competition with others.
-I liked this as they kept coming back to it.
-Devices used to test were as follows:
+The website was sent to a group of approximately 15 people.
+Users found the game easy to work through.
+This testing for the most part produced spelling errors.
+Some more substantial bugs were noticed which are discussed below.

 ### Manual Testing